tahardi/bearclave/README.md

 # Bearclave: Simplifying Cloud-Based TEE Development

-**Trusted Execution Environments (TEEs)** use specialized hardware and software to provide stronger confidentiality and integrity guarantees than what is normally afforded by traditional computing systems.
+**Trusted Execution Environments (TEEs)** use specialized hardware and software to provide stronger confidentiality and integrity guarantees than what is afforded by traditional computing systems.
 For this reason, curious developers often want to explore TEE technology for securing sensitive workloads, but find themselves overwhelmed by steep learning curves and complicated requirements.
 The Bearclave project is a collection of code and documentation that aims to address those challenges.

 ## What's Included?